umbraco/UmbracoDocs/Add-ons/UmbracoForms/Developer/Custom-Markup/index.md

 With Umbraco Forms it's possible to customize the outputted markup of a form.
 So you have complete control over what Forms will output.

 ## Customizing the default views
 The way the razor macro works is that it uses some razor views to output the form (1 for each fieldtype, 1 for the scripts and 1 for the rest of the form).
-The views are available for edit so you can customize them to your needs.
+The views are available to edit so you can customize them to your needs.

 The views can be found in the `~\Views\Partials\Forms\`